serilog/serilog-aspnetcore/README.md

 [22:14:45.741 DBG] Handled.
 Status code: 304 File: /css/site.css
 ```

+Tip: to see Serilog output in the Visual Studio output window when running under IIS, select _ASP.NET Core Web Server_ from the _Show output from_ drop-down list.

 ### Using the package

 With _Serilog.AspNetCore_ installed and configured, you can write log messages directly through Serilog or any `ILogger` interface injected by ASP.NET.
 All loggers will use the same underlying implementation, levels, and destinations.